matrix-org/synapse/docs/message_retention_policies.md

-A message retention policy is mainly defined by its `max_lifetime` parameter, which defines how long a message can be kept around after it's been sent in the room.
+A message retention policy is mainly defined by its `max_lifetime` parameter, which defines how long a message can be kept around after it was sent to the room.
 If a room doesn't have a message retention policy, and there's no default one for a given server, then no message sent in that room is ever purged on that server.

-MSC1763 also specifies semantics for a `min_lifetime` parameter which defines the amount of time after which an event _can_ get purged (after it's been sent to the room), but Synapse doesn't currently support it beyond registering it.
+MSC1763 also specifies semantics for a `min_lifetime` parameter which defines the amount of time after which an event _can_ get purged (after it was sent to the room), but Synapse doesn't currently support it beyond registering it.

 Both `max_lifetime` and `min_lifetime` are optional parameters.